mikolasan/mikolasan.github.io/src/markdown/blog/most-addictive-games.md

 ## 4. Crimsonland

 Very high pace top view shooter.
 It's almost the same fun as Serious Sam: Second Encounter, but darker.
+It influenced me a lot during creation of [Fire!](/gamedev/fire)

 ![Screenshot of Crimsonland](crimsonland.jpg)